hawkeyesec/scanner-cli/README.md

 ### Standalone (command line)
 There are two ways to run Hawkeye from the command line, the first is the easiest if you have nodejs on your host, simply type `npm install -g hawkeye-scanner` which will add the `hawkeye` binary to your path.

-If you don't have, or want anything on your host, you can use docker with `docker run --rm -v $PWD:/target stono/hawkeye`.
+If you don't have nodejs on your machine, or simply don't want anything on your host, you can use docker with `docker run --rm -v $PWD:/target stono/hawkeye`.

 __Note__: If you opt for docker and you are on macosx, please be aware that the `osxfs` is approx 20x slower than native filesystem access, so if you're scanning a particularly large project you may experience some slow down and the `npm` choice would be a better option.

 ### As part of your docker-compose file
 This is where Hawkeye is lovely, lets say you have project which has a `Dockerfile`, with lines like this in:

 ```
 COPY . /app
 VOLUME /app
 ```

 You could add hawkeye to your compose file like this:

 ```
 services:
   app: